How To Create Online Courses

 In the Homework settings, you can specify the credit type and weight—the score that shows the importance of this homework for the final grade of the course—as well as enable peer-to-peer evaluation.

-On the student side, they can see the text of the assignment, have the possibility to give an answer, add a comment under the homework that can only be seen by the tutor and student, as well as the tutor's and/or other students' grades.
+Students can see the text of the assignment, submit their answers, see the tutor's and/or other students' grades, and add a comment under the homework that can only be seen by the tutor.

 To allow students to upload a file while submitting their homework, you need to connect a file storage service in the Course Settings.